RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 For practitioners implementing locomotion controllers:

 1. TD3 or similar modern algorithms should be preferred over basic policy gradients for continuous control.
-2. A network architecture of 256-256-128 neurons, provides good balance between capacity and efficiency.
+2. A network architecture of 256-256-128 neurons and a lower learning rate of 3e-4, provides good balance between capacity and efficiency.
 3. Allow at least 200k timesteps for initial convergence, 1M for robust policies.
 4. Learning rate and gradient clamping significantly impact performance.

 With respect to simple policy gradient methods, during experimentation REINFORCE demonstrated sensitivity to hyperparameters, particularly the learning rate.
 Which, further required adjustment from the inital to enhanced network structure.
 This is aligned wwith the findings by Zhao et al. (2012), making the practical implementation nontrivial.
 TD3 thefore, becomes a more optimal choice for practical deployment as the experimentation time is significantly lower.

+####

 #### 5.3.1 GPU Optimisation